 2a.
 By way of derogation from Article 18(2)(a) of Regulation (EU) 2017/625, ante-mortem inspections may be performed on all species by an official auxiliary in a low-capacity slaughterhouse under the responsibility of the official veterinarian, provided that the following criteria and conditions are met:

-the official auxiliary performing the inspection or instructing slaughterhouse staff assisting in the performance of tasks in accordance with Article 18(3) of Regulation (EU) 2017/625, consults remotely and immediately the official veterinarian, where possible abnormalities are observed or suspected, using technology which allows for the accurate and complete transmission of images (cameras or video-applications on a smartphone);
+the official auxiliary performing the inspection or instructing slaughterhouse staff assisting in the performance of tasks in accordance with Article 18(3) of Regulation (EU) 2017/625, consults remotely and immediately the official veterinarian, where possible abnormalities are observed or suspected, using technology which allows for the accurate and complete transmission of images (e.g. cameras or video-applications on a smartphone);

 the official veterinarian carries out the ante-mortem inspection in person when, following the consultation referred to in point (a) the official veterinarian has any doubt in relation to the ante-mortem inspection;